Efficient Berry Phase Calculation via Adaptive Variational Quantum Computing Approach: Results

 To further assess the accuracy of the AVQDS approach in capturing topological properties, we compute the Berry phase $\varphi_\mathrm{B}$ as a function of the dimerization parameter $\delta$ and compare it to ED results.
 Figure~\figref{fig4}{(a)} presents the Berry phase obtained using the AVQDS approach for different total evolution times $T$--specifically, $T = 20$ (black circles), $T = 100$ (orange diamonds), and $T = 200$ (blue triangles)--alongside ED results (gray squares).
 All AVQDS simulations accurately reproduce the ED result and successfully resolve the phase transition at $\delta = 0$.
 Figure~\figref{fig4}{(b)} shows the corresponding maximum infidelity during the cyclic state evolution as a function of $\delta$ for the three different values of $T$.
 The infidelity increases as $\delta$ approaches the phase transition at $\delta = 0$ from both negative and positive $\delta$ values, highlighting the challenge of maintaining adiabaticity near the critical point.
-This is attributed to the decreasing energy gap $\Delta E$ as $\delta$ approaches zero.
+As shown in the inset of Fig.~\figref{fig4}{(b)}, the low-energy spectrum under the twisted boundary $\lambda=\pi$ exhibits a decreasing gap $\Delta E_1$ as $\delta\!\to\!0$, which accounts for the infidelity peak and the increased resources required to remain adiabatic near the transition at $\delta=0$.
 Additionally, the maximum infidelity $\max_t[1-f(t)]$ is higher in the nontrivial Berry phase where $\varphi_\mathrm{B}=\pi$.
 Extending the evolution time reduces the maximum infidelity, from approximately 0.48 for $T = 20$ to 0.04 for $T = 200$, confirming the convergence toward adiabatic state evolution.

 Figure~\figref{fig4}{(c)} shows the number of required CNOT gates as a function of $\delta$.
 Among the three evolution times, $T = 20$ requires the fewest CNOT gates, while $T = 100$ results in the highest CNOT count across most of the non-trivial topological region ($\varphi_\mathrm{B} = \pi$).
 In contrast, in the trivial Berry phase region ($\varphi_\mathrm{B} = 0$), the number of CNOT gates remains comparable across all three values of $T$.
 Notably, the non-trivial Berry phase region requires significantly more CNOT operations--up to four times as many--compared to the trivial phase region.
 Figure~\figref{fig4}{(d)} presents the corresponding circuit depth, measured by the number of layers of unitaries, as a function of $\delta$.
 The circuit depth reaches a maximum of 51 layers for $T = 20$, while for $T = 100$ and $T = 200$ it increases to 106 and 89 layers, respectively.